glennga/glennga.github.io/projects/star-tracker.md

 I developed a star-tracker agent under the COSMOS framework that takes an image as input, and updates the state-of-health with relavent attitude information.
 The general steps I used to extract a quaternion from an image are below:

 1. Identify the mass centers and grayscale values of the blobs in the image.
 These are the stars.
 2. Calculate the area/perimeter for a trio of stars.
-Match these stars with a area/perimeter in an inertial frame.
+Match these stars with a area/perimeter in an inertial frame (lookup table).
 Repeat this until a match is found.
 3. Draw vectors to two of known stars in image, and inertial vectors to the same two stars in catalog.
 4. Generate quaternion with TRIAD.

-You can learn more at my LinkedIn SlideShare [here](http://www.slideshare.net/GlennGalvizo/hsfl-star-tracker-presentation).
+I have a LinkedIn SlideShare presentation [here](http://www.slideshare.net/GlennGalvizo/hsfl-star-tracker-presentation).

+Some of this project is proprietary, you can contact me directly for more information regarding the process described above.